Events

 About Sutherland Shire Environment Centre

 We are an independent, not-for-profit, community organisation actively involved in a wide range of projects aimed at maintaining the natural beauty and character of our Shire, and surrounding waterways and parks.
 For a small organisation we do a lot, but our Centre is run by volunteers.
+Sutherland Shire would not have an environment centre, and none of our campaigns or advocacy would be possible without the commitment and care of members of the community.

 One current focus is advocacy to protect the Royal National Park from coal mine pollution.
-Another central campaign focuses on koala and wildlife corridors around the Shire, with advocacy aimed at stopping koalas being killed on our roads.
-Another ongoing campaign seeks to protect our water supply from the coal mining taking place directly underneath Woronora Reservoir: 10,700 people signed our petition calling for the mining to be stopped.
+Another central campaign focuses on koala and wildlife corridors around the Shire, with the aim of stopping koalas being killed on our roads.
+Another campaign seeks to protect our water supply from the coal mining taking place directly underneath Woronora Reservoir.
 Our members from the SO Shire group aim to halt pollution from plastic and microplastics washing up around our beaches and waterways.
+Our Sunny Shire and Plastic Free Sutherland Shire groups can provide general advice about solar energy, batteries, and sustainable practices.
+We support environmental education programs, and put in submissions about issues of environmental concern with various arms of government.

 Sutherland Shire Environment Centre supports, and is also an affiliate member of the Sydney Basin Koala Network, Greater Sydney Landcare, the Better Planning Network, the Nature Conservation Council, the Australian Fair Trade & Investment Network (AFTINET), Lock the Gate Alliance, and Climate Action Network Australia (CANA).